Chase DeLauter: Professional career

+Minor leagues

 The Cleveland Guardians selected DeLauter in the first round with the 16th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $3.75 million.
 He did not play for the organization in 2022 due to a broken foot he suffered in the spring.

 On January 10, 2023, DeLauter underwent surgery to address a fracture in the fifth toe of his left foot, sidelining him for 4-5 months.
 He made his professional debut in June with the rookie-level Arizona Complex League Guardians and was later promoted to the High-A Lake County Captains and Double-A Akron RubberDucks.
 Over 57 games, DeLauter batted .355 with five home runs and 39 RBI.
 After the season, he was selected to play in the Arizona Fall League for the Peoria Javelinas.

 DeLauter was assigned to Akron to open the 2024 season.
-DeLauter was promoted to the Triple-A Columbus Clippers on August 19, 2024.
-In 39 appearances split between Columbus, Akron, and the ACL Guardians, he batted an aggregate .261/.342/.500 with eight home runs and 24 RBI.
+DeLauter was promoted to the Triple-A Columbus Clippers on August 19.
+He missed time during the season due to a foot fracture, turf toe, and a hamstring injury.
+Across 39 appearances split between Columbus, Akron, and a rehab assignment with the ACL Guardians, he batted an aggregate .261/.342/.500 with eight home runs and 24 RBI.

 On March 4, 2025, it was announced that DeLauter had undergone surgery to address a core muscle/sports hernia injury, and would miss 8-to-12 weeks as a result.
-He made 42 appearances for Columbus and the FCL Guardians upon returning, slashing .264/.379/.473 with seven home runs, 24 RBI, and one stolen base.
 On July 23, it was announced that DeLauter would miss 6-to-8 weeks after undergoing surgery to repair a right hamate fracture.
+He made a total of 42 appearances for Columbus and the ACL Guardians during the 2025 season, slashing .264/.379/.473 with seven home runs, 24 RBI, and one stolen base.
 He was initially assigned to play in the Arizona Fall League with the Surprise Saguaros after the season.

+Major leagues

-However, following the 2025 Guardians qualifying for the postseason, DeLauter was instead selected to the major league roster on September 30, 2025, for the Guardians' wild card series against the Detroit Tigers.
+Following the 2025 Guardians qualifying for the postseason, DeLauter was instead selected to the major league roster on September 30, for the Guardians' wild card series against the Detroit Tigers.
 He would make his major league debut the following day, becoming the seventh player to make his major league debut in a postseason game, following Ryan Weathers, Shane McClanahan, Alex Kirilloff, Adalberto Mondesí, Mark Kiger, and Bug Holliday.
+On October 2, DeLauter recorded his first career hit, a single off of Tigers starter Jack Flaherty.

+DeLauter was named to Cleveland's Opening Day roster to open the 2026 season.
+He made his regular-season MLB debut during Cleveland's season opener on March 26, 2026, where he recorded his first three career regular season hits, going three-for-five with two solo home runs off of Logan Gilbert and Cooper Criswell in a 6-4 Guardians win over the Seattle Mariners.
+On June 17, 2026, DeLauter was placed on the injured list with a right side rib fracture.
+He was activated on June 28.